 The verdict

-If you have $500 to spend on a toaster and sustainability is important to you, then the Dualit NewGen could be a good investment (we certainly recommend it over the Milantoast), whereas spending that money on the Bugatti makes no sense at all.
+If you have $500 to spend on a two-slice toaster and sustainability is important to you, then the Dualit NewGen could be a good investment (it’s certainly a better option than the Milantoast), whereas spending that money on the Bugatti makes no sense at all.

 But while the Dualit NewGen might save you money in the long term, for some, the upfront cost will be too much.